guardian/editions/projects/Mallard/README.md

 If you're starting from scratch, we recommend starting out with Android Studio because it takes less time to download.
 Once you've downloaded android studio, open the project `/projects/Mallard/android` then open up the 'virtual device manager' and install at least one device.

-You will also need `frontend` credentials form Janus in order to fetch the `.env` file for local development.
+To run Mallard you will need `CMS Fronts`, `frontend` and `mobile` credentials from Janus.
+This ensures you can fetch the `.env` file for local development.
 This will run as part of either `run-ios` or `run-android` and in order to get the latest environment variables you will need to ensure you have frontend credentials when running at various points in the future.

 ## Usage